 Contact dermatitis of the penis

 Contact dermatitis Contact Dermatitis Contact dermatitis is skin inflammation caused by direct contact with a particular substance.
 The rash may be itchy, is confined to a specific area, and often has clearly defined boundaries... read more is often caused by use of a latex condom in a man who is allergic to latex.
 Usually red, itchy spots appear.
 Sometimes the skin is broken or fluid leaks from around the spots.
-Affected men should instead use a synthetic non-latex condom.
-Natural condoms do not protect adequately against human immunodeficiency virus infection Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and can cause acquired immunodeficiency syndrome (AIDS).
-HIV is transmitted... read more .
+Affected men should instead use a synthetic nonlatex condom.
+Natural condoms do not protect adequately against human immunodeficiency virus infection Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and is treated with antiretroviral medications.
+If untreated, it can cause... read more .
 If necessary, symptoms can be relieved by a corticosteroid cream, such as 1% hydrocortisone cream (available over the counter).

 Local (in situ) skin cancers of the penis